new-AF/simple-merge-class-names/README.md

 -   [Legal Action](https://www.hindrajabfoundation.org/perpetrators)

-_Palestine is fundamental non-negotiable human rights.
+_Palestine is about fundamental non-negotiable human rights.
 End all financial and diplomatic ties with i\*rael_.

 ## Installation